kurtex/mcpClientWithGemini/README.md

 # Gemini MCP Client/Server

-This project implements a client-server architecture to interact with Google's Gemini Pro model.
+This project implements a client-server architecture to interact with Google's Gemini Pro model, following the **Model Context Protocol (MCP)** specification.
 The server acts as a proxy, handling requests from multiple clients and communicating with the Gemini API.
 The client provides a simple command-line interface for users to send prompts and receive responses.

 ## Technology Stack